james-bench/arango-apis/docs/apis.md

 <a name="arangodb.cloud.backup.v1.Backup"></a>

 ### Backup
-Backup represents a single backup for a deployment.
+Backup represents a single backup of a deployment.

 | Field | Type | Label | Description |